The Maltese legislator has published a number of legal notices over the last few months within the employment sphere.

 Annual Vacation Leave Entitlement and Pay

-The Organisation of Working Time Regulations, Subsidiary Legislation 452.87 sets out the minimum leave entitlement and the rules related to carrying forward leave and payments in lieu.
+The Organisation of Working Time Regulations, SL 452.87 sets out the minimum leave entitlement and the rules related to carrying forward leave and payments in lieu.

-Employees working a 40-hour week and an eight-hour working day are entitled to 27 days of annual vacation leave in 2020 paid at the normal rate of remuneration of such employee.
+Employees working a 40-hour week and an eight-hour working day are entitled to a minimum statutory vacation leave entitlement of 24 days per annum, as well as an extra day of leave for each public or national holiday falling on a Saturday or Sunday.
+Therefore, this means that the yearly leave entitlements will fluctuate depending on the number of public or national holidays falling on a Saturday or Sunday of each calendar year paid at the normal rate of remuneration of such employee.
 Should an employee’s average hours (excluding overtime) calculated over a period of 17 weeks be below or exceed 40 hours per week, the entitlement in hours is to be adjusted accordingly.

 Part-time employees and employees who have not completed a full year of service are entitled to paid vacation leave calculated on a pro rata basis.

-The Annual Leave National Standard Order, Subsidiary Legislation 452.115 regulates the procedures.
+The Annual Leave National Standard Order, SL 452.115 regulates the procedures.

 Other Leave Entitlements